Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 Why it Happens:

-- Insufficient Light: Peace lilies need bright, indirect light to bloom.
-If they’re in too much shade they’ll stop flowering.
+- Insufficient Light: Peace lilies need bright, indirect light to flower.
+If they’re in too much shade they either won’t flower at all or will stop flowering.

 How to Fix It:

-- Improve Lighting: Move your peace lily to a brighter location but avoid direct sunlight.
-Alternatively you can use a grow light to supplement.
+- Improve Lighting: Move the spot your peace lily is in so it’s getting more light but not direct sunlight.
+Or you can use a grow light to supplement the lack of light.

-- Fertilize: Apply a balanced fertilizer with an emphasis on phosphorus to encourage blooms.
-Feed every six weeks during the growing season.
+- Fertilize: Use a balanced fertilizer with an emphasis on phosphorus as that will encourage your peave lily to flower.
+Feed it every six weeks during the growing season.

 8. Root Rot

-Root rot is one of the more severe problems for a peace lily.
-It’s usually caused by overwatering or poor drainage.
-If not addressed it can be fatal.
+Root rot is one of the more severe problems a peace lily can get.
+It’s usually down to overwatering or bad drainage.
+It can be fatal if you don’t address it quickly enough.

 Why it Happens:

-- Overwatering: When soil stays too wet the roots can’t get enough oxygen leading to decay.
+- Overwatering: When the soil stays too wet for too long the roots can’t get enough oxygen.
+This will eventually cause decaying.

 How to Fix It:

-- Improve Drainage: Make sure the pot has proper drainage holes and use a potting mix designed for indoor plants.
+- Improve Drainage: Make sure the pot it’s in has a good amount of drainage holes.
+Also the potting mix should be one that is designed for houseplants.

 9. Foul Smell from the Soil

-A musty or sour smell is a clear indication of root rot and possibly bacterial infection.
+A sour or musty smell is almost certainly a sign of root rot and maybe even a bacterial infection.

 How to Fix It:

-- Repot Immediately: Remove the plant from the pot, discard the soggy soil and trim away any damaged roots.
+- Repot Immediately: Take the plant out of its pot, get rid of the soggy soil and trim the damaged roots.

 Final Thoughts

-As long as you understand the reasons behind these issues and take the right steps you can keep your peace lily healthy and thriving for years.
+As long as you understand the reasons behind these issues and take the right steps you can keep your peace lily healthy doing well.